dduneau/website/content/project/WHD/index.md

 * Pathogen Load Upon Death (PLUD)
 * Set-Point Pathogen Load (SPPL)

-By modifying the immune characteristics of the host, we were able to determine the relative roles of the host and the parasite in this phase.
+By modifying the immune characteristics of the host, in collaboration with [Nicolas Buchon](https://buchonlab.com/index.html), we were able to determine the relative roles of the host and the parasite in this phase.
 We established that the variation in the probability of survival depends on a key parameter of the infectious process: the time that hosts take to control bacterial proliferation.
 A difference of a few hours in this control time can make the difference between survival and death.

 {{< figure src="figure_experimental_WHD.jpg" title="Description of the dynamics of intra-host bacterial proliferation.">}}